 The permit program is free, but failure to comply could cost an offender.
-Fred Strathmeyer, deputy secretary of Pennsylvania’s Agriculture Department, says the state would prefer not to issue fines.
+Fred Strathmeyer, deputy secretary of Pennsylvania’s Agriculture Department, says the state would prefer not to issue fines at all.

 Truck drivers should be aware, because states can levy fines and civil penalties for transporting – knowingly or unknowingly – spotted lanternfly and/or their eggs.
 Satellite populations have appeared in New York and Virginia.

-Adults are approximately 1 inch long by a half inch wide, with distinctive gray, black and red wings and a yellow abdomen.
+Adults are approximately 1 inch long, by a half inch wide, with distinctive gray, black and red wings and a yellow abdomen.
 Immature stages are black with white spots, and develop red patches as they grow.

 The egg mass stage looks “like a smear of mud” and can be found on any smooth, hard surface.
 Egg masses can be found on trees and plants, pallets, bricks, stone and metal.

 Loads that originate outside the quarantine zone and are not being delivered within it do not require a permit to travel through the zone, per the Pennsylvania State University Extension office, though the office suggests that such businesses “consider securing the truck and load from hitchhiking spotted lanternfly.
 Trucks that stop in the zone and unload product are required to obtain permits.

-Penn State Extension and the Department of Agriculture offer a free, self-paced, “train the trainer” online course to train a designated employee – usually the owner, manager, or supervisor – on how to comply with the quarantine regulations.
-A link to the course is on the OOIDA Foundation website.
+Penn State Extension and state Department of Agriculture have developed a free, self-paced, “train the trainer” online course to train a designated employee – usually the owner, manager, or supervisor – on how to comply with the quarantine regulations.
+A link to the course is available via the OOIDA Foundation website.

 Nymphs or adult lanternflies can be killed simply by being smashed or squished.
 The egg mass stage is more difficult to destroy.
 The Extension office recommends scraping the mass off of whatever surface it’s located on, into a container that has rubbing alcohol or hand sanitizer.
 Then double-bag the container before disposing of it.